 Coffee |

-As you probably know, coffee is extremely versatile and not only serves as a base for a wide variety of drinks, but is also used in desserts, sauces and more.
+As you probably know, coffee is extremely versatile and serves not only as a base for a wide variety of beverages, but also in desserts, sauces, and more.
 The classic coffee drink requires ground coffee and hot water, whereas recipes use either whole beans or ground coffee.
-The amount and preparation vary depending on the recipe you choose. |
+The specific amount and preparation method vary depending on the recipe. |

 Matcha |

-Matcha also offers a wide range of preparation options and is not only very popular as a traditional drink.
-For the classic preparation, the fine matcha powder is whipped with hot water until a frothy, creamy tea is created.
-But the uses of matcha go far beyond the tea ceremony.
-The green powder is also used in smoothies, lattes, ice cream, pastries and even savory dishes.
-Matcha not only gives the creations its characteristic green color, but also the unique taste and health benefits of green tea. |
+Matcha also offers a wide variety of preparation options and enjoys widespread popularity beyond just as a traditional beverage.
+For the classic preparation, the fine matcha powder is whipped with hot water until a frothy, creamy tea is formed.
+But matcha's uses extend far beyond the tea ceremony.
+The green powder is also used in smoothies, lattes, ice cream, pastries, and even savory dishes.
+Matcha not only lends these creations its characteristic green color, but also the unique flavor and health benefits of green tea. |

 Taste and texture